muratk5n/thirdwave/en/2015/08/temp-increase.md

 ```

 The hypothesis is rejected at a very strong level.
 Carbon content in
-atmo *did* cause a global increase in temparature.
+atmo *did* cause a global increase in temperature.